FyroxEngine/rg3d.rs/src/_posts/2024-03-13-how-i-made-a-game-in-fyrox.md

 The idea of the game was proposed by [@erlend](https://github.com/erlend-sh) back in the April 2022 and it should be a FallGuys-like 3D platformer with multiplayer support.
 I started working on it in May 2022.
 At first we thought about the visual style of the game and decided it to be close to Fish Games series.
-Erlend purchased a 3D model for the main character:
+Erlend commissioned a 3D model for the main character:

 ![fish](/assets/fish-folly/fish.gif)